mars-research/cheri-impact-artifact/README.md

 ## Python script

-Alternatively, we also provide a Python script that uses **pandas** to filter columns and return a breakdown of manifestations.
+Alternatively, we also provide a Python script that uses **pandas** to filter columns and return a breakdown of manifestations and causes.
 This script can be used to quickly navigate the dataset.

 **Repo:** https://github.com/mars-research/cheri-impact-artifact